armbian/documentation/docs/Developer-Guide_FEL-boot.md

 ## Advanced configuration

 If you don't have DHCP server in your local network or if you need to alter kernel command line, use `lib/scripts/fel-boot.cmd.template` as a template and save modified script as `userpatches/fel-boot.cmd`.
-Check [this](https://git.kernel.org/cgit/linux/kernel/git/stable/linux-stable.git/plain/Documentation/filesystems/nfs/nfsroot.txt) for configuring static IP for NFS root
+Check [this](https://git.kernel.org/cgit/linux/kernel/git/stable/linux-stable.git/plain/Documentation/filesystems/nfs/nfsroot.txt) for configuring static IP for NFS root.

+- Note: As of 2020-11-25, the above link is broken.
+However I am not sure what to replace it with.
+If you know (or find out) please [submit a PR](/Process_Contribute/).  - TRS-80

 Set `FEL_DTB_FILE` to relative path to .dtb or .bin file if it can't be obtained from u-boot config (mainline kernel) or boot/script.bin (legacy kernel)